theweak1/theweak1.github.io/README.md

 - You can also modify the `/src/configuration/links.js`, here you can modify, add or remove the `links` for your socials, or places where people can find you.

+- You can modify the `Skills` by changing the `/src/configuration/skils.js`, here you can add or remove skill.

+- You may also modify the `adjetives` that are displayed with the typewriter effect. to do this change the `/src/configuration/adjetive.js`.

+  - If you wish to change the timing for the `typewriting` effect, you can do so by modifying the constructor `useTypewriter` withing the `/src/Pages/home/Home.jsx` file.

+---

 - Also you can modify the `/src/configuration/configuration.js`, this values are used for getting and displaying the github repos under your username.
   - The number of repos is controlled by the maxPages variable, the GitHub API supports 100 repos per page max.
 If you have less than 100 repos, set maxPages to 1, if you have 300 then 3.
   - Forked repos are hidden by default, to show them set `hideForks = false`